-Personal information must be collected for a “specified, explicit and legitimate purpose” and not processed in a manner that is inconsistent with that purpose.
+Personal data must be collected for a “specified, explicit and legitimate purpose” and not processed in a manner that is inconsistent with that purpose.

 - Data minimization

-You must only collect and process personal information related to the purpose for which it is collected.
+You must only collect and process personal data related to the purpose for which it is collected.

-You must take steps to erase or rectify inaccurate personal information.
+You must take steps to erase or rectify inaccurate personal data.

 - Storage Limitation

-You must only keep personal information for so long as is necessary to carry out the purpose for which it was collected.
+You must only keep personal data for so long as is necessary to carry out the purpose for which it was collected.

-You must process personal information in a manner that protects against a data breach.
+You must process personal data in a manner that protects against a data breach.